UPDATED JANUARY 2019

-You might recognize Havasu Falls from that recent viral video floating around Facebook.
-It’s growing in popularity, but there’s still not a lot of concrete information on Havasu Falls.
-There’s a lot I realized while I was on our Havasu Falls trip that I had no idea about beforehand.
+You might recognize Havasu Falls from the recent viral videos and photos floating around online.
+It’s growing in popularity, but in the past few years, there hadn’t been a lot of concrete information on Havasu Falls.
+There’s a lot I realized during my Havasu Falls trip that I had no idea about beforehand.
 A Havasu Falls hiking and camping travel guide would’ve been helpful in my preparation!

 I haven’t done a lot of hardcore hiking in the US, but Havasu Falls was a great place to start.
-It was a difficult hike for everyone, not just for me as I was fresh off the heels of a jarring accident, but it was also extremely rewarding and beautiful.
+It was a difficult hike for everyone, not just for me as I was fresh off the heels of a jarring accident, but it was extremely rewarding and beautiful.
+This hike and camping trip is 100% worth it.

-I’d absolutely recommend going on this camping trip.
 Here’s a Havasu Falls hiking and camping travel guide with everything you need to know before you go!
+And if you’re still on the fence and need some photo inspiration, look no further than these photos to fuel your Havasupai wanderlust.

 Supai is the capital of the Havasupai Indian Reservation.
-It’s a small town of around 200 people that’s only accessible by foot, mule, or helicopter.
+It’s a small town of around 200 people that’s only accessible by foot, mule, or helicopter in emergency situations.
 It’s said to be one of the most remote communities in the contiguous United States and is the only place in the US where mail is still carried by pack mules!
 We actually saw the pack mules carrying out mail with postcards we sent as we hiked out of the canyon.

 Speaking of canyons, the town of Supai and Havasu Falls are located in the Grand Canyon!
 Havasupai, the name of the Native American tribe in this area, means “people of the blue-green waters”.
 The stunning blue water color comes from its high calcium carbonate content.
 The water flows from Havasu Creek into cascading travertines and waterfalls.